faulker/wtm/README.md

 # wtm — worktree manager

 A friendly top-level interface for git, built for working with AI agents on multiple branches at once.

-Create, list, inspect, and remove worktrees without knowing git commands, with automated per-repo setup (copying `.env` files, running `npm install`, and so on).
-Beyond worktrees it covers the everyday git workflow too: commit, stash, pull, push, fetch, branches, and log, all addressed by worktree name instead of paths and flags.
+Git only lets you have one branch checked out in a folder.
+A **worktree** is a second folder for the same repo, sitting on a different branch, so you (or an agent) can work on several things without stashing or switching. wtm creates those folders, copies in the files git ignores (your `.env`, and so on), runs setup like `npm install`, and then lets you commit, pull, push, stash, merge, and resolve conflicts by **worktree name** instead of paths and flags.

 [Project page on sleepymagpie.com](https://sleepymagpie.com/tools/wtm.html)

 Three ways to use it:

-- **TUI**: run `wtm` with no arguments inside a repo.
-It has five tabs (press `Tab`/`⇧Tab` to cycle): **Worktrees** (the worktree list with a live changed-files preview below it — `b` switches the selected worktree to another branch, `n` opens the new-worktree dialog, `⇧R` renames a worktree), **Changes** (browse and act on the selected worktree's diff), **Branches** (create, delete, rename (`⇧R`), and check out branches), **Stash** (stash/pop/apply/drop for the selected worktree), and **Settings** (edit this repo's `.wtm.toml` fields).
-Worktrees and Branches flag branches whose work has landed in the repo's default branch as `✓merged`.
-Press `?` for help, which opens on the page for whatever you're looking at; `Tab` moves between its pages and `↑/↓` scrolls.
-While typing in a field, `?` is a literal character, so use `F1` there instead.
+- **TUI**: `wtm` with no arguments, inside a repo
-- **CLI**: scriptable subcommands, all with `--json` output for agents
+- **CLI**: scriptable subcommands, all with `--json` for agents
-- **MCP**: `wtm mcp` serves worktree operations as MCP tools over stdio
+- **MCP**: `wtm mcp` serves the same operations as tools over stdio

 ![The Worktrees tab: a table of worktrees with change counts, ahead/behind, and paths, over a preview of the selected worktree's changed files](docs/images/tui-worktrees.png)

-The Worktrees tab is the home screen: every worktree with how many files it has changed, how far it is ahead of or behind its upstream, and any flags (`unpushed`/`pushed`/`behind` vs the remote, `same`/`changed`/`outdated` vs its creation base or the default branch, `✓merged`, `locked`).
-The panel underneath lists the changed files of whichever worktree you have selected, so you can see what an agent has been up to without leaving the list.
-Every changed file is listed: when there are more than fit, `⇧↑`/`⇧↓` or the mouse wheel over the panel scroll it, and the border shows your position (`10-18/27`).
-Lists that scroll (worktrees, branches, stashes) mark the overflow with `▲`/`▼` in the left border, so it's clear when there are rows off screen.
-Clicking a file there opens it on the Changes tab.

-If you'd rather read the diff without leaving the tab, `wtm config set --global worktrees_layout three_panel` (or the `worktrees_layout` row on the Settings tab) swaps that in for a **three-panel** Worktrees tab: a compact scrollable worktree list on top, and the Changes tab's file list and syntax-highlighted diff filling the space below it.
-When the highlighted worktree is clean, that bottom area shows the branch's commit list instead (navigate and open a commit the same way as Branches → Enter).
-The commits the branch added since it forked are drawn bold on a tinted band, and the panel title counts them (`3 on this branch`), so its own work reads apart from the history it inherited.
-The same marking is on the full-screen log (`l`) and the Branches tab's commit history. `Enter` hands the keyboard to the panel below and `q`/`Esc` gives it back, so the app still only quits from the worktree list.
-The bottom panel is the selected worktree's, so the worktree keys (`p` pull, `P` push, `f` fetch, `c` commit, and the rest) keep working while it holds the keyboard.
-Two keys mean what the focused panel is showing rather than what the list above it is: over the files, `d` deletes the file under the cursor (delete-worktree stays on the list above); over the commits, `u` opens the undo wizard for the commit under the cursor.
-The Changes tab is folded away while this layout is on (it's already on screen), and a terminal too short for three panels falls back to two so the diff stays reachable.
-The default is `two_panel`.

-The mouse works throughout: clicking a tab switches to it, and clicking a row selects it.

-## Setup
+## Quick start

 Requires `git` on your PATH.